Victorian Railways flat wagons: VQKX

 Between April and July 1990, eight VFKX flat wagons were converted to VQKX 1–8.
 A further seven were converted between July and September, numbered 100–106, although there is no apparent difference between the two series.
 The wagons had container ports spaced to permit loading of pairs of 30 ft ISO units, for CRT Group traffic between Bandiana and Melbourne.

-In 1991 numbers 4 and 8 were converted to VKEX 213 and 214 respectively.

 VQLX

 Following on from other conversions of assorted general traffic flat wagons to container flat wagons, between 1987 and 1989, 115 ex-SFX and similar wagons were stripped down with ends, side stanchions and decks removed, and replaced with container anchor fittings, for three 20 ft containers.
-The new code was VQLX, and donor classes were VQEX/Y, VFLX/Y, VFMX, VFNX, VFPX and VFTX/F. Wagon numbers were not always retained, though generally speaking the VFLX wagons kept their numbers.
-The final number range was 1 to 145.

 VQAW & VQWW (articulated)

 In 1989 V/Line decided to experiment with a new articulated type of container wagon, using three skeletal decks each with a capacity of one 40 ft or two 20 ft containers, and suspended over four bogies.
 VQAW2 entered service in late 1989 as a trial, fitted with "Roadmaster" bogies.
 VQAW 3 and 4 entered service in March and May 1990 respectively, to the same design, but VQAW5 was built using a well wagon design for the centre unit instead of the flat design of the rest.
 Within a few weeks it had been recoded VQWW 1.

 In November 1990, VQAW 1 finally entered service, this time fitted with experimental Gloucester bogies.
 A few weeks later, VQAW2 derailed near Homebush, New South Wales.
 Victorian and New South Wales authorities could not agree on the cause, so NSW banned the VQAW series from their network.

-From 1992 a further 19 wagons of the class were built, including a replacement VQAW 5 and numbered to 23.
-In 1993 VQAW 3 was disassembled at South Dynon, and it was noted at Islington, South Australia, in June 1994.
-The remaining wagons, 1–2 and 4–23, were recoded RQUY for use by the National Rail Corporation.
-As of 2013, Victorian operations were authorised for the class VQAW by Pacific National at 110 km/h.
-BQEW 2401 and 2402 were listed as ex-VQAW and 115 km/h maximum speed, under a "to be advised" operator though the "B" prefix indicates Southern Shorthaul Railroad.
-They were authorised to operate at 115 km/h.
-Each trio of vehicles came to a cost of nearly $350,000.